 We study how social competition and oxidative stress shape brain function, stress resilience, and evolutionary processes.
-Using African cichlid fish (our primary model for studying social behavior), we combine behavioral, physiological, and neurogenomic approaches to study how animals cope with the metabolic challenges of territoriality, reproduction, and social stress.
+Using African cichlid fish as our primary model system, we combine behavioral, physiological, and neurogenomic approaches to study how animals cope with the metabolic challenges of territoriality and reproduction.

 Research spotlight: